 How to dodge a financial hangover this Christmas

 With the pressure on to spend money this time of year, money experts say using a credit card responsibly can help spread the cost.
-Using a 0% purchase credit card allows you to pay off your Christmas spend over a few months without paying interest, while a cashback card can actually earn you some rewards for shopping.
+Likewise, using a 0% purchase credit card allows you to pay off your Christmas spend over a few months without paying interest.
+Or a cashback card can be a savvy option as it actually earns you some rewards when you shop.

 Ways to protect your credit score this Christmas

 - Only apply for a credit card if you know you’ll be accepted.
 If a lender sees you’ve applied for multiple cards over a short period of time (i.e. if you’re trying to get a credit card to spread the cost of Christmas) you’re going to look a little bit irresponsible and, perhaps even, desperate.
 Check you’re eligible for the card before applying

 - Don’t apply for too many store cards.
 Let’s be honest, it’s certainly tempting.
 But too many credit searches will not go down favourably with lenders.
 What’s more, if you’re late making a payment the interest you’ll be charged will immediately cancel out any saving you made.